 When we garden together, one person likes to know the names of the plants; others must know the scientific name; yet others want to give their plants their own names, like ‘Bob.‘

 When we garden together, we find that one person likes to talk more than another person, sometimes a lot more.

 When we garden together, we find that some are more inclined to hire a “college kid” to do the “grunt work”, while some are not.
 Real gardeners, however, know that there’s no such thing as “grunt work.”

-When we garden together in large groups, we quickly learn that some are “natural born leaders” while some best benefit the garden in an armchair capacity only; when gardening groups we always find that at least one person has a need to get way more dirty than everyone else.
+When we garden together in large groups, we quickly learn that some are “natural born leaders” while some best benefit the garden in an armchair capacity only; when gardening in groups we always find that at least one person has a need to get way dirtier than everyone else.

 When we garden together with kids we get a chance to remember that work and play are supposed to be the same thing.
 When we garden as kids we have a chance to be present, connect, communicate, play and have fun.
-Don’t sweat it; it’s gotta be fun.
-Happy gardening together.
+Don’t sweat it; Have fun, gardening together.